samyonye/SHOPPING-BEHAVIOUR-ANALYSIS/README.md

 # SHOPPING-BEHAVIOUR-ANALYSIS

 Introduction

 This project focuses on analyzing customer shopping behaviour using Microsoft Excel as the primary analytical tool.
 The aim is to transform raw transaction data into meaningful insights that can guide business decisions, enhance customer understanding, and improve sales performance.

-In a competitive retail environment, understanding how customers interact with products — including what they buy, when they buy, and how they pay — is crucial.
-This study applies data analytics techniques within Excel to explore patterns such as top-selling items, preferred payment methods, and seasonal trends in purchasing.
+In a competitive retail environment, understanding how customers interact with products  including what they buy, when they buy, and how they pay  is crucial.
+This study applies data analytics techniques within Excel to explore patterns such as top selling items, preferred payment methods, and seasonal trends in purchasing.

 Story of the Data

 It contains customer transaction records covering different product categories, purchase amounts, demographics, and payment preferences.
 Each record represents a single purchase and includes variables such as:

 Customer ID